karamkamal1/-karamkamal1-.github.io/README.md

 # Hey there, I'm Karam
 <a href="https://www.linkedin.com/in/karam-kamal-microsoft-security-engineer-associate-b38b61324"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am a Certified Microsoft Azure Security Engineer Associate and CompTIA Security+ professional, with additional certifications that reinforce my expertise in IT and cybersecurity.
+I work in IT operations at Carmela Industries I am also a Certified Microsoft Azure Security Engineer Associate and CompTIA Security+ professional, with additional certifications that reinforce my expertise in IT and cybersecurity.
 As an incredibly passionate IT professional, I am driven by a love for learning, improving, and becoming more efficient and impactful in the field I deeply care about.

 If I could offer one piece of advice, it would be: "A master has failed more times than a beginner has tried."
 Success comes from persistence, resilience, and a commitment to continuous growth.